Chapter Two: Taken By Surprise

 "Oh, come on, what is wrong with this thing?"

-This coming from Natalya as she tried to get her equipment up and running in her hotel room.
-So far she had encountered nothing but problems.
+This coming from Natalya as she tried to get her equipment set up in her hotel room.
+She had been working at this for almost three hours, and so far she had encountered nothing but problems.
 The surveillance devices she set up yesterday should have been transmitting data by now.
-She ought to have had both audio and video data waiting for her analysis.
+She should have had both audio and video data waiting for her analysis.

 So far, there was nothing.
 Not a single shred of data to show for yesterday's work.

-She was sitting at the desk in the room, where she had set up the receiving equipment, trying everything she knew to get the recording devices to do something other than just sit there.
+She was sitting at the desk where she had set up the receiving equipment, trying everything she knew to get the recording devices to do something other than just sit there.

 I've never had this problem before, she thought, irritated.
 They better not have set me up with faulty equipment, or heads are going to roll when I get back.